RoshanDewmina/pulse-guard/integrations/wordpress/tokiflow-watchdog/readme.txt

 WordPress wp-cron is fragile.
 It only runs when someone visits your site.
 If you have low traffic, your cron jobs (backups, scheduled posts, updates) may never run!

-**What is Tokiflow?**
+**What is Saturn?**

-Tokiflow is a modern cron monitoring service.
+Saturn is a modern cron monitoring service.
 It tracks your scheduled jobs and alerts you when they fail, run late, or behave unusually.

 **Pricing:**